The Writing Center

 The Writing Center provides free faculty and peer tutoring for all RWU students enrolled in writing courses or involved in writing-related projects.

 To see a peer tutor, students can just walk in, no appointment necessary.
 To see a faculty tutor, students should sign up for an appointment.
-Students make appointments at the log-in desk immediately inside the door of the Tutoring Centers, Main Library, 2nd floor.
+Students make appointments at the log-in desk immediately inside the door of the Tutoring Center, Main Library, 2nd floor.

 See "Citing Sources" for help with documentation in your papers.